Buda · Kyle · San Marcos · New Braunfels · Bastrop

 2024 CCR

 These are typical values.
 Hardness varies by neighborhood and season, and the free water test tells you what your home actually gets.
+Full numbers, city by city, are on the water quality pages.

 TCEQ Water Treatment Specialist, Class III